Native American tribes reach $590 million opioid settlement

 Under the deal, Johnson & Johnson would pay $150 million over two years.
 AmerisourceBergen McKesson and Cardinal would contribute $440 million in total over seven years.

-Each tribe could decide whether to participate but would be required to use the money to deal with the opioid epidemic.
+Each of the 574 federally recognized tribes could decide whether to participate but would be required to use the money to deal with the opioid epidemic.

 The deal would take effect when 95% of the tribes with lawsuits against the companies agree to the settlement, said Tara Sutton, a lawyer whose firm is representing 28 tribes.